-The construction and operational phases of the development have the potential to impact biodiversity values within the Project which cannot be avoided.
+The construction phase of the Project has the potential to impact biodiversity values which cannot be avoided.
 This would occur through direct and indirect impacts.

 Construction activities with the potential to impact on flora and fauna during construction may include: